microsoft/msticpy/docs/source/data_acquisition/DataProv-Kusto-New.rst

 The ClusterDefaults section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have parameters that you want to apply to all clusters
+If you have parameters that you want to apply to all clusters,
 you can add these to a ``ClusterDefaults`` section.

 .. code:: yaml